• Menu

 NoBo Corner Library

-NoBo Corner Library is considered to be “long overdue”, substantial impact on north Boulder residents and businesses.
+NoBo Corner Library is considered to be “long overdue” with, a substantial impact on North Boulder residents and businesses.
 It was officially opened in 2014.
-At modest 570 square feet, this is the smallest library of Boulder, but nothing short of delightful.
+At a modest 570 square feet, this is the smallest library in Boulder, but nothing short of delightful.
 Its offer of 900 titles (including popular literature and children’s books), several public access computers, and free Wi-fi quickly made it popular among residents and tourists alike.

 Conveniently seated on the corner of Broadway and Yarmouth Ave, this petite library was opened to meet the needs of the north Boulder community, offering materials in English and Spanish language.